hycis/Mozi/doc/README.md

 __3. Building the Model__

-To build AutoEncoder, first import the
+To build an Autoencoder, we need to put together components

 ```python
 import theano